 - Technology: Practitioners use top-of-the-line technology to improve processes.

 What is DevOps vs agile?
 Are they the same?
 That’s a common question in this area.
-The agile methodology was one of the first improvements over traditional methods.
-DevOps builds on agile principles to promote collaboration between engineers of development, operations, and quality assessment—to name a few—to deliver optimal value to their customers.
-The DevOps methodology is a core value at Excel SoftSources.
+The agile methodology was one of the first improvements over traditional methods, and DevOps is an improvement over agile.
+We use DevOps at Excel SoftSources.

 Why Is DevOps Valuable?